qbb-project/echelon/doc/user-guide/tutorial_introduction.rst

 creates the empty HDF5 file 'first_file.h5' and names the resulting handle hdf5_file.
 With the first step done, we can add new objects to the file and store our data.

-Before we will store any data in our newly created file, we will discuss one of the main benefits and major concepts of HDF5, the group.
+Before, we will store any data in our newly created file, we will discuss one of the main benefits and major concepts of HDF5, the group.
+An HDF5 :echelon:`group <echelon::group>`
-An HDF5 group allows us to save and access our data in a structured way.
+allows us to save and access our data in a structured way.
 You can think of a group as an object similar to a folder in your favorite file system, since both are used to bundle related objects together, even other groups/folders.
 If you are familiar with UNIX file systems, you may even notice more similarities.
 Any new file starts with a group, which we call the root group and denote with '/'.
 Since the file and the root group are strongly related, we normally